-Paul Graham (UK, 1956) has created a significant body of work as an artist-photographer across the past 40+ years.
-His photography has been widely exhibited, from the Venice Biennale to the Museum of Modern Art, New York, and received various awards and prizes including the Hasselblad Award, widely regarded as the ‘Nobel Prize of Photography’.
+Paul Graham (UK, 1956) has created a significant body of work as an artist-photographer for more than four decades.
+His photography has been widely exhibited, from the Venice Biennale to the Museum of Modern Art, New York, and received awards and prizes including the prestigious Hasselblad Award, widely regarded as the ‘Nobel Prize of Photography’.
 He has published around 30 dedicated books, including 3 survey monographs.
-Relentlessly inquisitive and freely traversing genres, Graham’s work might best be regarded as four trilogies, each spanning 6 to 12 years to complete:
+Inquisitive and genre traversing, Graham’s work might best be regarded as four trilogies, each spanning 6 to 12 years to complete:

 1: United Kingdom: 1981-1987